roigoatzzz/Wallsync/README.md

 <p align="center"><strong>🎨 WallSync Megathread</strong></p>

-A curated list of wallpaper resources from across the web — for anime fans, minimalists, aesthetic lovers, and anyone who wants to make their desktop look nice.
+A curated list of wallpaper resources from across the web — for anime fans, minimalists, aesthetic lovers, and anyone who wants to make their desktop look beautiful.
 ---
 ## How to Contribute?